netzke/netzke-communitypack/README.md

 A bunch of community-written Netzke components.

+**IN THE PROCESS OF DEPRECATION**.

+This gem will be decomposed and deprecated, with some parts being moved over to Basepack, others - to dedicated gems:

+[x] Move ActionColumn to Basepack as of v0.8.2
+[ ] Extract Workspace to a gem
+[ ] Extract TreePanel to a gem
+[ ] Extract ModelExplorer and OneToManyExplorer to a gem [ ] Move LiveSearchGrid to netzke-demo

 ## Included components

 The following components are included (the ones marked FIXME! are probably not working with the latest Netzke, and are waiting for a fix):